JetBrains/Qodana/topics/custom-profiles.md

     enabled: false
 ```

-Alternatively, you can exclude the `PhpDeprecationInspection` inspection using two groups:
+Alternatively, you can exclude the `PhpDeprecationInspection` inspection using `groups`:

 ```yaml
 name: "PHP/General without PhpDeprecationInspection"